skip to main content

 No. 2: Credit accounts

 All accounts, even closed accounts, factor into your credit score.
 Closed accounts that are in good standing can stay on a credit report for up to 10 years from the close date.
-Accounts with negative information, meaning the account wasn’t in good standing when the lender closed it, will stay on your report for seven years.
+Accounts with negative information, meaning the account wasn’t in good standing when the lender closed it, will stay on your report for 7 years.

 You can expect to find the following information in this section: